AdaCore/training_material/courses/fundamentals_of_ada/adv_060_discriminated_record_types.rst

       };
    };

-* Issue: maintaining consistency between tag and union fields is responsibility of the programmer
+* Issue: maintaining consistency between group and union components is responsibility of the programmer

    + Source of potential vulnerabilities